 - Click the lock icon, then enter an administrator name and password.

-- Click Firewall Options.
+- From the Firewall tab, click Firewall Options.

-If AirPlay disconnects by itself
+If AirPlay stutters or disconnects by itself:

-- Many HDTVs apply picture-quality enhancements to improve the look of film and video, but those enhancements aren't always best for computer images.
+If your desktop doesn't look good on your HDTV, your HDTV might be using picture-quality enhancements that aren't best for computer images.
 Check your HDTV manual for information about how to adjust your HDTV settings for use with a computer.
 Your HDTV might offer a more suitable viewing mode, such as computer mode or game mode.
-Also try adjusting settings such as sharpness, detail enhancement, and noise reduction.
+Also try adjusting HDTV settings such as sharpness, detail enhancement, and noise reduction.

-Requirements for using an AirPlay display
+Requirements for using AirPlay